-It’s easy to make sausage patties, and the result is so tasty.
-This delicious keto recipe contains no sugar or breadcrumbs.
+It's easy to make sausage patties at home, and the result is juicy and flavorful.
+This delicious recipe contains no sugar or breadcrumbs!

-Indeed, why bother with making this recipe when you can simply buy sausage patties at the store?
+But why bother with making this recipe at home when you can simply buy them at the store?
 Well, the ingredients list for a well-known brand includes the following: Pork, Water, Corn Syrup, Salt, Spices, Dextrose, Monosodium Glutamate. 😲

 There ARE better brands with a cleaner ingredients list.
-But it’s so easy to make them at home, and the result is so very tasty.
-And when you make them at home, you know exactly what goes into your patties!
+But it's so easy to make these patties at home, and the result is so very flavorful.
+And when you make them at home, you know exactly what goes into them!